-Maratha quota: Shiv Sena MP announces resignation in support of protestors
+Maratha quota protestors set fire to home of NCP MLA Prakash Solanke

 The Hingoli MP was recently booked after he allegedly made the acting dean of the Dr Shankarrao Chavan Government Medical College and Hospital in Nanded district clean toilets.
 He had visited the hospital after it reported 31 deaths within two days due to an alleged shortage of medicines and medical help.

-Sudhakar Shrangare, the Bharatiya Janata Party MP from Latur, also wrote to Maharashtra Chief Minister Eknath Shinde, expressing his support for the Maratha quota protests, The Times of India reported.
+Sudhakar Shrangare, the Bharatiya Janata Party MP from Latur, also wrote to Shinde, expressing his support for the Maratha quota protests, The Times of India reported.
 “I extend my full support to the Maratha community and want the state government to give them a legally lasting reservation,” Shrangare wrote.

 State government on Maratha quota